Abraham de Sola

-Abraham de Sola (אברהם די סולה; September 18, 1825 - June 5, 1882) was a Canadian rabbi, author, Orientalist, and academic.
+Abraham de Sola (אברהם דה סולה; September 18, 1825 - June 5, 1882) was a Canadian rabbi, author, Orientalist, and academic.
 Originating from a large renowned family of rabbis and scholars, De Sola was recognized as one of the foremost leaders of Orthodox Judaism in North America during the latter half of the nineteenth century.

 Early life and education

 Born in London, England, the sixth child of David Aaron de Sola and Rebecca Meldola.
 His maternal grandfather was ḥakham Raphael Meldola, a prominent English rabbi.
 His sister Eliza married Rabbi Abraham Pereira Mendes and was the mother of Rabbis Frederick de Sola Mendes and Henry Pereira Mendes.

 In 1846, De Sola was elected minister of the Congregation Shearith Israel of Montreal, where he arrived in early 1847.
 De Sola was appointed lecturer (1848) and then professor (1853) of Hebrew and Oriental literature at McGill University, and eventually became the senior professor of its Faculty of Arts.
 He was president of the Natural History Society for several years, and addressed its members frequently on academic subjects.
 The degree of LL.D. was conferred upon him by McGill in 1858—the first instance of a Jew attaining this honour in an English-speaking country.